jina-ai/jina/docs/how-to/opentelemetry.md

       exporters: [prometheus]
 ```

 Briefly, this setup creates a gRPC Collector Receiver on port 4317 that can collect data pushed by the Flow Pods.
 Collector exporters for Jaeger and Prometheus backends are configured to export tracing and metrics data respectively.
-The final **service** section creates a collector pipeline combining the receiver (collect data), export (to backend), process (batching) sub components.
+The final **service** section creates a collector pipeline combining the receiver (collect data) and exporter (to backend), process (batching) sub-components.

-The Prometheus minimal configuration below needs to be stored in file *prometheus-config.yml*.
+The Prometheus minimal configuration below needs to be stored in file `prometheus-config.yml`.
 ```yaml
 scrape_configs:
   - job_name: 'otel-collector'